Year 4: Blog items

 Counting

-For example, start at 0.05 and count up to 0.23 and back again
+For example, start at 8 and count to 96 and back again

 Times tables and Number facts